-If there are some things in your home you are particularly averse to getting stains on (like expensive furniture or a favorite set of sheets), then it’s best to limit access entirely.
+If there are things in your home that you are particularly averse to getting stains on (like expensive furniture or a favorite set of sheets), it’s best to limit access entirely.

 Cover furniture with custom protective covers or even an old towel or sheet.
-Consider blocking her access to your bedroom during her heat cycle.
+Consider blocking your dog’s access to your bedroom during her heat cycle.

 3. Use Enzyme Cleaners on Stains